Duamelo/ayajs/documentation/docs/entities/polyline.md

 }
 </style>
 <body>
-<b>Specifications : </b>  aya.Polyline is a method that takes an array as arguments like shown in this table :
+<b>Specifications : </b>  aya.polyline is a method that takes an array as arguments and three other parameters like shown in this table :
 <table class='table_1'>
     <thead>
     <tr class="thead-row">